Yukio Mishima: Later life

+Mishima's critique of postwar Japan largely is related to the rapid economic growth (economic miracle) displayed by the growth of capitalism.
+While the economic miracle brought Japan global influence, scholars claim that this created cultural problems.
+Mishima aligned with the view of cultural decay brought about from this economic growth.
+Yukio Mishima perceived Imperial Japan to be a spiritually rich society.
+Mishima expressed his concerns of Japan abandoning discipline, sacrifice, and national identity in exchange for comfort and consumerism.
+The political consequences of Japan's rapid economic growth had created civil unrest.
+Postwar Japan was defined by this economic growth and influence from the United States bloated consumerism.
+Mishima's writings and public affairs shined light upon his views of postwar society crippling the countries future.

 In On the Defense of Culture (文化防衛論, Bunka bōei ron), Mishima preached the centrality of the emperor to Japanese culture, and argued that Japan's postwar era was a time of flashy but ultimately hollow prosperity (a "Shōwa Genroku"), lacking any truly transcendent literary or poetic talents comparable to the 18th century masters of the original Genroku era, such as the playwright Chikamatsu Monzaemon or the poet Matsuo Bashō.

 In 1968, Mishima wrote a play titled My Friend Hitler, in which he depicted the historical figures of Adolf Hitler, Gustav Krupp, Gregor Strasser, and Ernst Röhm as mouthpieces to express his own views on fascism and beauty.
 Mishima explained that after writing the all-female play Madame de Sade, he wanted to write a counterpart play with an all-male cast.
 Mishima wrote of My Friend Hitler, "You may read this tragedy as an allegory of the relationship between Ōkubo Toshimichi and Saigō Takamori" (two heroes of Japan's Meiji Restoration who initially worked together but later had a falling out).
 Given the play's provocative title, Mishima was repeatedly asked if he intended to express admiration or support for Hitler.
 Mishima wrote in a program note,To be honest, I feel a terrifying interest in Hitler, but if the question is whether I like or dislike him, I can only answer, I don't like him.
 Hitler was a political genius but was not a hero.
 He thoroughly lacked the refreshing, sunny quality indispensable to becoming a hero.
 Hitler is as gloomy as the twentieth century.

-That same year, he wrote Life for Sale, a humorous story about a man who, after failing to commit suicide, advertises his life for sale.
+That same year, he wrote Life for Sale, a humorous story about a man who, after attempting suicide, advertises his life for sale.
 In a review of the English translation, the novelist Ian Thomson called it a "pulp noir" and a "sexy, camp delight", but also noted that, "beneath the hard-boiled dialogue and the gangster high jinks is a familiar indictment of consumerist Japan and a romantic yearning for the past."